 Space Ranger gasped as he saw a small figure nearly encased within an icy sheath.
 “Great suns!” he said.
 “That little fellow must have been the ship’s owner.
 Whatever happened to his ship came so suddenly, he was frozen solid!
 Fortunately, he’s still alive.”
 He approached the odd sight and began using a unique ray gun to melt away the ice.
 The multi-weapon was one of my best ideas, he thought.
 It can be adjusted to generate several different energy forms with numerous desired effects.
 A mild thermo beam should liberate the alien without harming him.

 The tiny pink alien was plump, and his innocent childlike features were distinguished by a horn-like nose.
 “Th-th-th-thank you!” he stammered as Space Ranger revived him and helped him escape from his melting prison.

 “Take it easy, friend,” he said.
 “Being flash-frozen is nothing to laugh off.
-You’ll be OK soon.
+You’ll be okay soon.
 Just don’t become alarmed.
 I’ll refuel your ship, and you can be on your way.”